 - Wings - Two pairs of vein-filled wings are equal in length and twice the length of the body

 - Antennae - Antennae are straight and somewhat short, and they have no eyes

-While you should leave termite removal to the professionals, knowing the methods they will use can help you in understanding the best ways to treat the problem and help prevent it from recurring.
+While you should leave termite removal to the professionals, knowing the methods they will use can help you in understanding how to kill termites, the best ways to treat the problem and help prevent it from recurring.

-One popular termite-removal method involves treating the soil around your house with a termite insecticide, such as imidacloprid or fipronil.
+One popular method on how to get rid of termites involves treating the soil around your house with a termite insecticide, such as imidacloprid or fipronil.
 Wood can also be treated directly if termites are inside.

 Termite baits are strategically placed around your yard to lure termites in.
 Once there, the termites are covered with a slow-acting insecticide or insect growth regulator.
 They then return to the colony and poison the other termites.

 - Foam agents can be injected into areas liquid pesticides can't reach.

 - Dust agents can be applied in areas where foam or liquid aren't practical.

 - Fumigation kills all of the termites in an area but won't prevent their return.